HanWelmer/Z80Compiler/syntax.md

 - \a alert/bell

 The println statement makes a distinction between a string expression and an algorithmic expression.
--  An expression is a string expression if the leftmost operand is a string constant or the identifier of a string variable, otherwise it is an algorithmic expression.
+-  An expression is a string expression if the leftmost operand is a string constant or a string variable; otherwise it is an algorithmic expression.
--  In a println statement with a string expression, the subsequent operands may be added; other operators are not allowed.
+-  In a println statement with a string expression, the subsequent operands may be added (concatenated); other operators are not allowed.
 -  However, subexpressions (expression between left ( and right ) parenthesis, may be string expressions or algorithmic expressions.
--  Operands in a string expression, including results of subexpressions, are converted to string and then printed.
+-  Operands in a string expression, including results of subexpressions, are converted to string and then concatenated (printed).

 The outputStatement accepts 2 byte value expressions, the port number and the value to be written to the port respectively.

 The sleep statement lets the target program sleep for N milliseconds.

-Additionally, in order to avoid ambiguity, a sub-statement may be a block of statements or a single statement but not an if-statement in case of:
+A sub-statement may be a block of statements or a single statement but not an if-statement in case of:
 * the 'then' sub-statement of an if statement,
 * the sub-statement of a whileStatement,
 * the sub-statement of a forStatement.